ChulJJA/Shooting-Craft/README.txt

 - Source Code
 	Source code is on the Source_Code branch
+	You can compile the codes attached in the solution file.

 - How To Play? instructions
 	Shoot down the enemies coming towards you.
 Upgrade your battle ship by getting Power items.